 – – – – – –

-Sam Horn, Founder/CEO of the Intrigue Agency, helps people create quality books that add value for all involved.
-Her TEDx talk and work – including POP!, Tongue Fu! and Washington Post bestseller Got Your Attention? – have been featured in New York Times, Forbes, INC, Readers Digest, on NPR and MSNBC, have been endorsed by Tony Robbins, Stephen Covey and Jack Canfield and have been presented to such diverse clients as Boeing, U.S. Embassy in London, Capital One, NASA and National Geographic.
+Sam Horn, Founder/CEO of the Intrigue Agency, helps people create quality projects that add value for all involved.
+Her TEDx talk and books – POP!, Tongue Fu! and Washington Post bestseller Got Your Attention? – have been featured in New York Times, Forbes, INC, Readers Digest, on NPR and MSNBC, have been endorsed by Tony Robbins and Stephen Covey and have been presented to such diverse clients as Boeing, U.S. Embassy in London, Capital One, NASA and National Geographic.